Skip to main content

 2. Identify computer crime patterns and techniques.

-3. Name, distinguish and explain Computer Crime violations of law.
+3. Name, distinguish and explain computer crime violations of law from the perspective of ethical hacking.

-5. Describe various techniques for prevention and enforcement of computer crimes.
+5. Describe various techniques for prevention of computer crime

 Use links below to see if this course is offered: